Shin-Code-Editor/Shin-Code-Editor.github.io/docs/getting-started.md

 ### Import a ZIP file

-Simple ZIP files can be imported into Shin Code Editor.
+Simple ZIP files can be imported into Wecde.
 ZIP Archives offer a way to archive and export/import projects that does not rely on GIT.
 Archives offer a simple way to share small projects.
 To import a ZIP archive, follow the steps below:

 1. Open the Projects menu tab, click on the + icon and select **Import ZIP**.
 <img width="300" src="./img/getting-started/import-zip.png">